kisnikser/kisnikser.github.io/content/projects/relaxit/index.md

 This randomness is represented by a probability distribution, from which random variables are sampled.
 Therefore, training a generative model often boils down to optimizing the parameters of this distribution.

-Pioneering generative models typically work with **continous** distributions like the Normal distribution.
+Pioneering generative models typically work with **continuous** distributions like the Normal distribution.
 However, for some modalities, such as texts or graphs, it is more natural to use **discrete** distributions — Bernoulli, Categorical, etc.

 Thus, we present our new Python library ["Just Relax It"](https://github.com/intsystems/relaxit) that combines the best techniques for relaxing discrete distributions (we will explain what that means later) into an easy-to-use package.
 And it is compatible with PyTorch!